Inkering/robot-plotter/README.md

 # robot-plotter
+By Dieter Brehm
-QEA Robots Module Challenge 1
+QEA Robots Module Challenge - The Bridge of Doom.